lcomm/semicompeting-readmissions-paper-code/README.md

 - `data`: directory containing synthetic data (`scrData-fake.rds`) and (permissions allowing) the real data set analyzed in the paper (`scrData.rds`)
 - `inst`: necessary configuration files
-- `intermediates`: directory for storing saved data objects and other less critical computational outputs
-- `output`: plots, tables, and other key outputs directly referenced in the manuscript
 - `scripts`: numbered R scripts which recreate analysis outputs for the final manuscript version
+- `intermediates`: _(created as needed)_ directory for storing saved data objects and other less critical computational outputs
+- `output`: _(created as needed)_ plots, tables, and other key outputs directly referenced in the manuscript

 # Available toggles